gustavo-luz/smartparking_unicamp_demo/software/maskrcnn/README.md

-# YOLOV3 Darknet Pytorch Inference
+# Mask R-CNN TensorFlow 2.0 Inference

 ## Overview

-This repository provides a script for running inference using a YOLO model in TensorFlow Lite format.
-The model is pre-trained on the COCO dataset with an input shape of 416x416.
-The environment setup follows an unique setup as this codebase was extracted from [A minimal PyTorch implementation of YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)
+This repository provides a script for running inference using a Mask R-CNN.
+The model is pre-trained on the COCO dataset with an input shape of 1024x1024.
+The environment setup follows an unique setup as this codebase was extracted from [Mask R-CNN for Object Detection and Segmentation using TensorFlow 2.0](https://github.com/eriklindernoren/PyTorch-YOLOv3)

-More info of this version at https://pjreddie.com/darknet/yolo/ and https://smartcampus.prefeitura.unicamp.br/pub/artigos_relatorios/PFG_Joao_Victor_Estacionamento_Inteligente.pdf
+This was not possible to execute at the Raspberry Pi 3B+.

 ## TODOs
 - Provide a script to download demo images instead of distributing third-party images.